codio-content/Java/.guides/content/Learning-Objectives--Variable-Scope-d055.md

 * ### Differentiate between global and local scope
-* ### Use scope resolution to evaluate functions using global variables
-* ### Identify the role of the `global` keyword
+* ### Explain the purpose of the keyword "static"

 |||guidance
 ## Assumptions
-All of the functions lessons assume the students have done everything but recursion.
+Students have completed all previous modules with the exception of files and recursion.

 ## Limitations
-These lessons do not dive deep into the edge cases of variable scope.
-It does not cover functions declared inside function and the scope resolution associated with this.
+This section does not cover methods declared within other methods.
 |||